P99 CONF 2023 is now a wrap! You can (re)watch all videos and access the decks now.

 - A static stream can’t borrow any data

 - Implementing your own streams with async-stream is pretty easy

-Here’s a sneak peek at what Adam will be presenting at P99 CONF 23…
+Here’s a look at what Adam presented at P99 CONF 23…

 Some people say you should only use Rust where you can’t afford to use garbage collection.
 I disagree — Rust is a great language for writing API servers and backends, due to its high-level libraries, type system, and macros.
 Having used Rust at both Cloudflare and KittyCAD, I have multiple perspectives to share about iterating quickly with Rust.
 For example, we use Dropshot, a server library from Oxide Computer which generates OpenAPI specs from your server’s endpoint functions.
 Then we generate API clients for that server, in many different languages.